-Aerobic Exercise May Help Reduce Risk Factors for Heart Disease and Diabetes
+Both Aerobic Exercise and Weight Training May Help Reduce Risk Factors for Heart Disease and Diabetes

-Another reminder to exercise, eat well, and lose weight
+Another reminder to exercise, eat well, and manage weight

-Metabolic syndrome is becoming more and more common in the US and the rest of the developed world.
-Obesity, especially abdominal obesity, and insulin resistance (when insulin no longer works efficiently to control blood sugar levels) are the most important components of metabolic syndrome.
-Scientists are still working out the causes, but prevention and treatment strategies are well established:
+Obesity, especially abdominal obesity, and insulin resistance (when insulin no longer works efficiently to control blood sugar levels) are the most important components of metabolic syndrome—a cluster of conditions, such as high blood pressure and large waistline, that are linked to an increased risk of diabetes and heart disease.
+Scientists are still working out the causes, but ways to reduce your risk and help address metabolic syndrome are well established:

 - Lose weight.
 If you are overweight, set an initial goal of losing 7 to 10% of your current body weight.

-- Cut out sugar.
-Eat a low calorie diet that is low in sugars and refined grains, and high in vegetables, fruit, whole grains, and nuts and seeds.
+- Examine eating patterns.
+Eat a diet that is low in sugars and refined grains, and high in vegetables, fruits, whole grains, and nuts and seeds.

 - Exercise.
 The evidence strongly supports the positive role of exercise in improving blood sugar control and reducing heart disease and diabetes risk.
 Following the guidelines set out in the 2016 Standards of Medical Care in Diabetes will help ensure long-term health.